| Risk Factors

 Tumors in the spine can press on nerves and blood supply causing a variety of symptoms.
 The tumors may be:

 - Benign—noncancerous tumor that does not invade nearby tissue

-- Malignant—cancer that invades nearby tissue, usually spread of cancer from other areas of the body
+- Malignant—cancer that invades nearby tissue and can spread to other parts of the body

 The most common cause of spinal tumor is the spread of cancer from other areas of the body.
 Any cancer in the body can spread to the spine, but the cancers most often associated include: